 4. Was the federal government biased against farmers and workers in the late nineteenth century?
 Why or why not?

 5. Was McKinley’s election really a conservative one, or was it Bryan and the Populists who represented the agrarian past resisting a progressive urban American future?
-See boxed quote on page 602.
+(See boxed quote on page 602.)

 CONTENDING VOICES: JAMES McLAUGHLIN VS. BLACK ELK